(ST. JOSEPH, Mo.) It was a somber night for the Citizen’s Law Enforcement Academy.

 He died five days later.

 During the presentation, sadness swept across each face in the room.
 Some sucked air through their teeth and others audibly gasped.
 One woman left the room.
-The Sheriff’s usual booming voice withered to a whisper as he told the story of the photos.
+The Sheriff’s usual booming voice dropped to a whisper as he told the story of the photos.

 Justin and Melissa Webb were charged with murder and felony child abuse.